itsKia2/Thinkerly/README.md

-# Thinkerly - A Focus App 👋
+# Thinkerly - Productivity Enhancement Mobile Application

 This application focuses on improving productivity using timers to keep exclusive times for focusing on a single task.